An Introduction to Double/Debiased Machine Learning: Introduction

-More broadly, DML and other approaches for valid statistical inference in the presence of high-dimensional nuisance parameters allow researchers to avoid auxiliary parametric assumptions.
-While these parametric assumptions ensure easy nuisance parameter estimation, they are seldom motivated by economics and can be detrimental for applications that aim to estimate causal parameters.
-In this regard, DML connects to the recent literature that highlights the potential of statistically convenient estimands (often based on linear regression) to fail to even approximate causal effects of interest---e.g., in difference-in differences analyses \citep{de2020two,goodman2021difference,sun2021estimating,callaway:santanna,baker2022much,Chaisemartin:review,roth2023s,borusyak2024revisiting}, linear regression with multiple treatments \citep{goldsmith-pinkham2022}, and in instrumental variables settings \citep{blandhol2022tsls}.
+More broadly, DML allows researchers to avoid auxiliary parametric assumptions.
+While these assumptions simplify estimation, they are seldom motivated by economics and can be detrimental for applications that aim to estimate causal parameters.
+This perspective connects DML to the recent literature highlighting that statistically convenient estimands, often based on linear models, may fail to even approximate causal effects.
+Such failures have been documented in difference-in-differences settings \citep{de2020two, goodman2021difference, sun2021estimating, callaway:santanna, baker2022much, Chaisemartin:review, roth2023s, borusyak2024revisiting}.
+Related concerns arise in linear regression with multiple treatments \citep{goldsmith-pinkham2022} and in instrumental variables settings \citep{blandhol2022tsls}.
 By allowing for flexible estimation of nuisance parameters, DML provides a framework for inference that obviates the need for convenient but potentially detrimental parametric assumptions.